 Humidifiers work by adding moisture to the air, increasing the overall humidity in the room.
 Humidifiers are the best way to increase moisture to achieve the ideal humidity for your bedroom.
 However, it is vital to buy a large humidifier that is powerful enough to cover your whole bedroom.
 Otherwise, you may not see the full benefits of using one.
 At the same time, you need to ensure it is quiet enough not to affect your sleep.
 Doing your research is essential.
 To help you find a suitable model, read our large room humidifier reviews here.

 It is important to keep your humidifier clean by regularly wiping it down with a damp cloth and changing the water before each use.
-Failure to maintain the cleanliness of your humidifier could mean that bacteria and mold spores are growing within the unit and being spread throughout your bedroom every time you use your humidifier.
+Failure to maintain the cleanliness of your humidifier can cause mold and bacteria to grow within the unit and spread throughout your bedroom every time you use your humidifier.
 Choosing where to position a humidifier is crucial, too.
 If it is positioned too close to the ground or if the mist is directly hitting a wall or curtains, moisture can build-up and become a potential spot for mold to grow.

 Large room essential oil diffusers can also be useful for increasing humidity in the bedroom.
 However, diffusers can’t humidify the air like a humidifier.
 Humidifiers are more effective as they can hold and release more moisture.
 Adding a few drops of essential oils into a diffuser such as lavender, bergamot, sandalwood, and sage can not only add a soothing aroma to the bedroom, it may also aid in promoting a calm and peaceful sleep state.